induktio/thinker/Details.md

 48. Modify Total Thought Control probe action to not set silently "want revenge" or "shall betray" flags which usually made the AI sneak attack.
 This action can be still used to subvert bases without declaring war but it applies a notable diplomatic penalty between the factions.
 49. Base production picker will not show Paradise Garden as buildable if the base already has Punishment Sphere.
 50. Clinical Immortality provides one extra talent per base instead of two as mentioned in the manual.
+51. Fix issue where terrain detail display on the world map showed incorrect mineral output for aquatic factions.
+52. Fix base tile sometimes producing too much energy (up to 2 extra resources) when SE Economy value is between 3 and 4.

 Scient's patch